 - Cruciferous vegetables such as bok choy, broccoli, Brussels sprouts, cabbage, cauliflower, collard greens, horseradish, kale, and radishes are powerful detoxifiers.
 They also contain substances that have anti cancer properties.
 Estrogen and hormones can be metabolized into toxic by products that cause cancer and nutrition can detoxify carcinogens.
 Cruciferous vegetables have I3C (indole 3 carbinol) and DIM (diindolylmethane) that metabolize estrogen from a potentially toxic to a more benign by product.
 Some people avoid cruciferous vegetables because they may affect the thyroid gland, however cooking them and eating them with food that contains iodine negates these effects.

-- Colorful carotenoids as well as lycopene and lutein, which are part of he carotenoid or Vitamin A family, have powerful antioxidant and anti cancer properties.
+Furthermore, as well as lycopene and lutein, which are part of he carotenoid or Vitamin A family.
+They have powerful antioxidant and anti cancer properties.
 They can be found in carrots, sweet potatoes, pink grapefruit, watermelon, tomatoes and apricots.
-Studies on Vitamin A supplements have been mixed, however the natural form of mixed carotenoids have been shown to decrease the risk of cancer.
+Studies on Vitamin A supplements have been mixed.
+However, the natural form of mixed carotenoids have been shown to decrease the risk of cancer.
 The isolated synthetic forms, which most multivitamins have, may increase the risk of lung cancer in smokers.
 Be sure to eat a wide variety of vegetables to get the full spectrum of carotenoids and if you take a multivitamin be sure it has mixed carotenoids.

-Cancer and nutrition go hand in hand.
 You can feed cancer or starve it thereby letting it die.
-Armed with knowledge, look at your diet and limit the cancer causing foods and substances and increase the cancer fighting ones so you don’t have to face a battle.
+Armed with knowledge, look at your diet and limit the cancer causing foods and substances.
+In addition, increase the cancer fighting ones so you don’t have to face a battle.
 Get advice from a functional medicine doctor on cancer and nutrition to decrease your risk so you can live younger and healthier.
 Schedule a consultation now.